EricLBuehler/mistral.rs/README.md

 - model.layers.{layer_idx}.mlp.gate_proj

 ### Chat Templates and Tokenizer
 Mistral.rs attempts to automatically load a chat template from the `tokenizer_config.json` file.
-This enables high flexibility accross instruction-tuned models and ensures accurate chat templating.
+This enables high flexibility across instruction-tuned models and ensures accurate chat templating.
 However, if the `chat_template` field is missing, then a manual JINJA template will be used:

 ```bash
 ./mitralrs-server --port 1234 --log output.log --chat-template ... llama